Publication Ethics

 Acknowledgment of Sources

-Proper acknowledgment of the work of others must always be given.
-Authors should cite publications that have been influential in determining the nature of the reported works.
+Proper acknowledgment of others’ work must always be provided.
+Authors should cite the publications that have significantly influenced the development of the reported research.

 Authorship of the Paper

-Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
-All those who have made significant contributions should be listed as co-authors.
-If there are others who have participated in certain substantive aspects of the research project, they shall be acknowledged or listed as contributors.
-The corresponding authors should ensure that all appropriate co-authors are included in the paper, have seen and approved the paper's final version, and have agreed with its submission for publication.
+Authorship should be restricted to individuals have made a significant contribution to the conception, design, execution, or interpretation of the study.
+All significant contributors should be listed as co-authors.
+Those who have played a role in specific substantive aspects of the research should be acknowledged or listed as contributors.
+The corresponding authors must ensure that all relevant co-authors are included in the paper, have reviewed and approved the final version, and have agreed to its submission for publication.

 Hazards and Human or Animal Subjects

-If the work involves chemicals, humans, animals, microbes, procedures, or equipment that have any unusual hazards inherent in their use, the authors must clearly identify these in the manuscript.
+If the work involves chemicals, humans, animals, microbes, procedures, or equipment with any inherent unusual hazards, the authors must explicitly identify these hazards in the manuscript.

 Disclosure and Conflicts of Interest